Published on May 19th, 2012 | by Matthew Gammond1

-And this is where The Raid comes in; it’s a film with a premise so simple that you’d be forgiven for thinking that it was a mission in a Call of Duty game – an elite team of twenty SWAT officers enters an apartment building in an effort to depose a ruthless criminal that has come to occupy the building, providing a safe haven for low-lives and a fortress within which he masterminds his drug operation.
+And this is where The Raid comes in; it’s a film with a very simple premise – an elite team of SWAT officers enters an apartment building in an effort to depose a ruthless criminal.

-For a film that lasts nearly two hours, a fantastic amount of time is spent within this grotty apartment block.
+For a film that lasts nearly two hours, a fantastic amount of time is spent within this dank complex.
 Director Gareth Evans wastes very little time with character development and the core plot is revealed to us only as the SWAT van approaches the tower.

-What little character development we see is centred on our young hero – Rama –played wonderfully by the soon-not-to-be-anonymous Iko Uwais.
-One of the youngest members of the squad, Rama is shown to be a family man and a master of martial arts, with scenes of him beating the proverbial out of a punch bag punctuating the scenes within which he is comforting his pregnant wife.
+Reserved for the personality building is our hero – Rama –played wonderfully by the soon-not-to-be-anonymous Iko Uwais.
+He is shown to be a family man and a master of martial arts, with scenes of him beating the proverbial out of a punch bag punctuating the scenes within which he is comforting his pregnant wife.

 As with any premise as simple as this, you can see what will unfold before it happens and exactly what you’re thinking now does happen.
 The raid on the building gets rumbled and everything goes horribly wrong; hands up if you didn’t see that coming.

-Cue all manner of faecal matter to be thrust into the big whirly thing.
-Once that SWAT team enters the tower all hell breaks loose and what follows is a deliciously orchestrated symphony of violence and bloodshed the like of which I haven’t seen for many a year.
+Cue all manner of fecal matter being thrust into the big whirly thing.
+Once that team enters the tower all hell breaks loose and what follows is a deliciously orchestrated symphony of violence and bloodshed the like of which I haven’t seen for many a year.

 The setting functions as a melting pot; all the ingredients are thrown in for a variety of action scenes that, for want of a less clichéd phrase, will have the viewers on the edge of their seats.
 The close walls and dark corridors provide a perfect place to stage a dramatic and intense gunfight or, better yet, a full blown martial arts showdown.

-The building does manage to feel like a prison and at the risk of cracking off a second cliché in as many paragraphs; I believe I am well within my rights to call it a character.
-Its imposing atmosphere and dank, hopeless feel make it come alive and I found myself willing Rama and his teammates to get the hell out of there.
+The building manages to feel like a prison and at the risk of cracking off a second cliché in as many paragraphs… it’s certainly a character.
+Its imposing atmosphere and hopeless feel make it come alive and I found myself willing the squad to get the hell out of there.

-Regardless of this, the film’s action never ceases to amaze and the levels of brutality are taken to incredible highs.
-You’ll often beg for the camera to take its focus off of someone but you pleas will go unanswered.
-A character’s full beating and/or death will be shown to you for as long as possible, which goes back to my earlier point about the punch bag.
-It is this supreme amount of action that makes this film stand out amongst the crowd of action flicks this year.
-It is relentless, merciless and even during its cunningly placed tense moments the action slows but the viewers’ hearts will still be in their throats.
+The film’s action never ceases to amaze and the levels of brutality are taken to incredible heights.
+You’ll often beg for the camera to take its focus off someone but you pleas will go unanswered.
+A character’s full beating will be shown to you for as long as possible.
+It is this supreme amount of violence that makes this film stand out amongst the crowd of action flicks this year.
+It is as relentless as it is merciless.

-With camerawork that hides nothing and editing that never leaves anything to the imagination my point about this film being an exceptional mix of brutality and beauty stands firm.
-OK, so maybe its plot is paper thin and the lack of character development (even for Rama) could be viewed as a negative, but this is not a film that set out to match the levels of narrative structure and depth seen in films like The Shawshank Redemption.
-Far from it, The Raid wants to strap you to your chair and beat the crap out of you, and in that regard it succeeds in every conceivable way.
+With editing that never leaves anything to the imagination my point about this film being an exceptional mix of brutality and beauty stands firm.
+OK, so maybe its plot is paper thin and there’s a distinct lack of character development, but this is not a film that set out to match the levels of narrative structure and depth seen in films like The Shawshank Redemption.
+Far from it; The Raid wants to strap you to your chair and beat the crap out of you, and in that regard it succeeds in every conceivable way.